joelyy-mcintyreks/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds programmers that it's crucial to focus on writing clear, maintainable code first.
 Optimization should only come into play after profiling and identifying genuine bottlenecks.
 Rushing to optimize without evidence often leads to overly complex code, harder maintenance, and potentially introduces new bugs.
 Understand the problem fully, design for clarity, and then optimize judiciously where necessary.

+# 2024-03-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Also remember, 'Code is read much more often than it's written', emphasizing the importance of readability and documentation in your work."

+In brief, prioritize clarity and simplicity in coding; optimize judiciously, and always consider the longevity and comprehensibility of your codebase.